Club Meetings and Apiary Sessions

 – Beekeepers who have managed at least one colony of bees for a minimum of 12 months.

-It aims to help students prepare for this oral and practical assessment – the driving test for beekeepers.
+The study group aims to help students prepare for this oral and practical assessment.

-Richard and Fee will also offer Practical opportunities and Alan Stonell will carry out a full Mock Assessment.
+Fee and Richard Oliver – County Education Officer – will also offer Practical opportunities and Alan Stonell will carry out a full Mock Assessment.

 3. April 4th